 Here in the US, it’s estimated that we import between 70–90% of the seafood sold in this country.
 Even in a fishing region like New England, we eat more seafood from other parts of the world than we realize.
 Choosing and asking for local seafood is one way to support coastal communities in our region and to ensure we have continued access to a healthy, abundant local protein.

-Here are five simple steps to support the people and businesses who work so hard to provide us with fresh, local seafood.
+Here are five simple steps you can take to support the people and businesses who work so hard to provide us with delicious local seafood.

 Over the years we’ve developed a number of resources intended to help you eat more seafood, as have other partners and friends of GMRI.
-Here are some ways to get started:

 - If you’re new to cooking fish at home (or maybe just a little out of practice), we’ve assembled some basic cooking methods to get you started.